shankarhkn/usaboquestions/README.md

-# usaboquestions
+# Biology Questions

-To edit the website, edit index.html, questions.json in the docs folder To edit the app, edit index.html, questions.json in www folder
+To edit the website, in the docs folder, edit index.html, questions.json To edit the app, in the www folder, edit index.html, questions.json